arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

-This file will be included both in the OptaNewExpansion.h file (and this will inform the FW) and in the NewExpansionExpansion.h (that name is ugly but it simply means that the expansion class to be provided to the application / controller level is <Something>Expansion and since we decided to use 'NewExpansion' as the name of our made up new expansion the name of the file will NewExpansionExpansion.h)
+This file will be included both in the OptaNewExpansion.h file (and this will inform the FW) and in the NewExpansionExpansion.h (that name is ugly but it simply means that the expansion class to be provided to the application / controller level is SomethingExpansion and since we decided to use 'NewExpansion' as the name of our made up new expansion the name of the file will NewExpansionExpansion.h)